KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 + *do_prepare_partition()*: Called to populate a partition with actual content.
 In other words, the method prepares the final partition image that is incorporated into the disk image.

-+ *do_configure_partition()*: Called before `do_prepare_partition()` to create custom configuration files for a partition (e.g. syslinux or grub configuration files).
++ *do_configure_partition()*: Called before `do_prepare_partition()` to create custom configuration files for a partition (例如 syslinux or grub configuration files).

 + *do_install_disk()*: Called after all partitions have been prepared and assembled into a disk image.
-This method provides a hook to allow finalization of a disk image (e.g. writing an MBR).
+This method provides a hook to allow finalization of a disk image (例如 writing an MBR).

 + *do_stage_partition()*: Special content-staging hook called before `do_prepare_partition()`.
 This method is normally empty.

-Typically, a partition just uses the passed-in parameters (e.g. the unmodified value of `bootimg_dir`).
+Typically, a partition just uses the passed-in parameters (例如 the unmodified value of `bootimg_dir`).
 However, in some cases, things might need to be more tailored.
 As an example, certain files might additionally need to be taken from `bootimg_dir + /boot`.
 This hook allows those files to be staged in a customized fashion.

 > Note
 > `get_bitbake_var()` allows you to access non-standard variables that you might want to use for this behavior.